BigJayMuffinSkidsShit/OyVeyPlus/README.md

 add a working command system,
 add more commands,

+Modules that will be added:
+SelfTrap,
+AutoTrap,
+Crystal Aura
+BedAura(maybe)

 Discord invite if u have any questions about the client then ask them in here : https://discord.gg/5bpvnPafKd